ksevindik/aggregate-level-service-decomp-example/README.md

 ## Accessing the Environment

 You can inspect contents of entity-change-topic Kafka topic via the following URL: http://localhost:9001.
+You can inspect contents of DynamoDB via the following URL: http://localhost:8001.
 You can inspect contents of sourceDB and targetDB via the following URL: http://localhost:81.
 After accessing the H2 console you can connect to the sourceDB and targetDB by using the following JDBC URLs.